UModules/UAPI/README.md

 # UAPI
 # Description
-UAPI is a C# library developed by UModules aimed at simplifying API development and integration.
+UAPI is a C# library developed by [Usef Farahmand](https://github.com/UsefFarahmand) aimed at simplifying API development and integration.
 It provides a set of tools and utilities to streamline the process of creating, managing, and consuming APIs, making it easier for developers to build robust and scalable applications.

 # Features
 * **Easy Integration:** Simplifies the integration of APIs into your applications.